plone/documentation/docs/overview/index.md

 It is built on top of the open source Zope web application server and development system.
 Plone is making use of the pluggable Zope Component Architecture (ZCA) to provide a highly modular and extensible system.
 Throughout its history, Plone has used server-side rendering to generate HTML-based content, with advanced resource management features for adding and bundling CSS and JavaScript.
-Additionally, Plone's use of the ZCA makes it easy to extend and custosize, allowing users to create unique, feature-rich websites that are tailored to their specific needs.
+Additionally, Plone's use of the ZCA makes it easy to extend and customize, allowing users to create unique, feature rich websites that are tailored to their specific needs.

 With the release of Plone 6, you now have the option to choose from two different out-of-the-box supported configurations when setting up a new Plone website.
-The Python-based backend server in Plone alone can still be used to render content server-side and deliver HTML to the browser, a setup that is referred to in the Plone documentation as "Classic UI".
+The Python-based backend server in Plone can still be used alone to render content server-side and deliver HTML to the browser, a setup that is referred to in the Plone documentation as "Classic UI".
-This configuration has been supported by Plone since its initial release and is still available in the latest versions of the platform.
+This configuration has been supported by Plone since its initial release and is still available in the latest version of the platform.
-For container-based deployment, only the plone-backend image is required, or a derivative image with customisations added.
+For container-based deployment, only the `plone-backend` image is required, or a derivative image with customizations added.

-The default and advised configuration for new websites in Plone is to use our new React Based javascript frontend called 'Volto'.
+The default and recommended configuration for new websites in Plone is the new React-based JavaScript frontend called "Volto".
-For this setup you still need to run the Python based backend server, but with the REST API enabled and an updated configuration profile.
+For this setup you still need to run the Python-based backend server, as well as enable the REST API, and update the configuration profile.
-In addition a separate NodeJS based frontend server will serve the javascript frontend resources and provide SSR with hydration.
+In addition a separate NodeJS based frontend server will serve the JavaScript frontend resources and provide SSR with hydration.
-To deploy this setup using containers you will need the plone-frontend image of the frontend server.
+To deploy this setup using containers, you will need the `plone-frontend` image for the frontend server.

-Plone 6 is the version Plone where we support two programming language stacks, one for Python and Javascript.
+Beginning with Plone 6, we now support two programming language stacks, one each for Python and JavaScript.
 The documentation has been rewritten, but for this first release you will find some repetition of concepts in the documentation structure.
-For example for the development setup and information on deployment options.
+See, for example, the development setup and information on deployment options.
-It will take some time before we find and can implement the best structure to explain these new possibilities and expansion of Plone its capabilities.
+It will take some time until we find and can implement the best structure to explain these new possibilities and the expansion of Plone's capabilities.

 ```{seealso}
 https://training.plone.org/mastering-plone/what_is_plone.html